haroldmei/cs224n/README.md

 # cs224n Stanford deep nlp course

 OS: Windows 10 64bit
-Python versioin: Python 3.6.4 :: Anaconda, Inc.
-Tensorflow versioin: 1.8.0

-Please install other missing libs if necessary.
+Please install missing libs if necessary.

 Answers to CS224n problem sets, practice exams; only contains written and coding answers, original problem sets please refer to Stanford Official course site.
 This is for personal interest, you are welcom to use the material but keep in mind this is not guaranteed to be the right answer.